basvanopheusden/magic-combat/style guide.md

 - Break complex operations into helper functions.

 ## Imports
-- Use `isort` to sort imports in the following sections:
+- Use `isort --profile black` to sort imports in the following sections:
   1. Standard library
   2. Third-party packages
   3. Local packages